2024 Edition

 CA-CRI 2.01

-Direct service providers are selected for their ability to handle stressful situations and for qualities such as maturity, judgement, and alertness to warning signs of potential crisis.
+Direct service providers are selected for their ability to handle stressful situations and for qualities such as maturity, judgement, empathy, respect for others, and their own personal lived experience.

 CA-CRI 2.02